Boeing Dreamliner incidents raise safety concerns

 “It doesn’t mean we are going to cancel our orders.
 It’s a revolutionary airplane,” he said.

-Other carriers already flying the Dreamliner are Ethiopian Airlines, LAN Airlines, LOT Polish Airlines and United Airlines.
+Other carriers already flying the Dreamliner are Ethiopian Airlines , LAN Airlines, LOT Polish Airlines and United Airlines (UAL.N).

 The fuel leak on Tuesday was noticed at about 12:25 p.m.
 ET (1725 GMT) after the plane had left the gate in preparation for take-off to Tokyo.
 About 40 gallons spilled, and the jet was towed back to the gate, where passengers disembarked, said Richard Walsh, a spokesman for the transportation authority.